-I have, and it's a whole new eye opener.
-I've been training people for years previously a personal trainer, the prenatal exercise, but the first time I've obviously actually had my own baby and realise how odd it is.
+I have.
+And it's a whole new eye opener.
+I've been training people for years, previously as a personal trainer for prenatal exercise.
+But the first time I've obviously actually had my own baby and realise how hard it is.

-I'm tempted to offend half of our viewers were seen as the first intelligent woman I've come across, you go through all of that and says, No, I'm not doing that again.
-It's hard.
+I'm tempted to offend half of our viewers by saying, as the first intelligent woman I've come across, you go through all of that and says, no, I'm not doing that again.

 It's really hard.

-Yeah, well, I can only imagine it's, it's terrible, isn't it?
-But yeah, so last time, we spoke quite a lot about particularly pelvic floor exercises, and we talked about your own role.
-You're a Pilates instructor, as well as a sports therapist, and an osteopath and experts in obstetric issues.
-So what are we going to cover today?
+Yeah, well, I can only imagine.
+So last time, we spoke quite a lot about, particularly pelvic floor exercises, and we talked about your own role.
+You're a Pilates instructor, as well as a sports therapist, and an osteopath and expert in obstetric issues, aren't you?
+So, what are we gonna talk about today?

-So today, I thought about talk.
-A lot of people think Pilates has to be on the ground, and sometimes a pregnant I mean, that's really difficult myself during my pregnancy, I've got about seven months.
-And I just unfortunately kept collapsing.
-And anytime I lay on my back, I would just a pass out.
-So exercise I thought of looking at in the standing position in the kneeling position, and looking at strength and endurance for the muscles ready for birth, and also flexibility and mobility.
+So today, I thought about, a lot of people think Pilates has to be on the ground, and sometimes for a pregnant woman that's really difficult, for myself during my pregnancy, I got to about seven months and I just unfortunately kept collapsing.
+And anytime I lay on my back, I would just pass out.
+So exercise, the thought of looking at in the standing position, in the kneeling position, and looking at strength and endurance for the muscles ready for birth, and also flexibility and mobility.

 Okay, that's great, thank you.
 And we're not going to spend much time on this particular aspect of it.
-Because on previous occasions, we talked about the fact that what you are doing is offering advice to osteopath chiropractors that they can pass this on to their pregnant patients.
-And they don't need to be a qualified Pilates instructor to do this, because we aren't just doing body work.
-And we're all experts in what the body does.
-So to worry about the insurance aspects of advising on Pilates based exercise, do that.
-Correct?
-Correct.
+Because on previous occasions, we talked about the fact that what you are doing is offering advice to osteopaths, chiropractors so that they can pass this on to their pregnant patients.
+And they don't need to be a qualified Pilates instructor to do this, because we aren't just doing body work and we're all experts in what the body does.
+So they don't need to worry about the insurance aspects of advising on Pilates based exercise, do they?

+Correct. correct.

 Right.
-Okay, then where are we going to start.
+Okay, then where are we going to start?